vulbsti/Nphy_t/README.md

 ### Reference Resource
-[BLINK Algorithm](https://par.nsf.gov/servlets/purl/10321749) used as reference for building a detecting eye_blinks based on temporal characterstics on Eye blinks
+[BLINK Algorithm](https://par.nsf.gov/servlets/purl/10321749) used as reference for building a eye_blink detection module based on temporal characterstics on Eye blinks.
-This depends on a single channel data.
+This module uses single channel data for extracting blink characterstics over time domain and detecting potential blink candidates.
 Fp1 and Fp2 both are great channels for detecting eye_blinks.
 However Fp1 showed a greater accuracy hence it was selected as preffered channel
 Although using relationship matrix for potential blinks in both channels can provide more refined selection of blink duration.